wardbekker/travis-ci.github.com/docs/user/ci-environment.md

 Chef cookbooks are developed using [Vagrant](http://vagrantup.com/) and [Sous Chef](https://github.com/michaelklishin/sous-chef) so cookbook contributors are encouraged to use them.
+[JOSHK]: *Is it still recommended to use Vagrant/Virtualbox?
+I guess so...
+Maybe we should give the link to "current" base box (is it still http://files.travis-ci.org/boxes/bases/precise64_base_v2.box ?).
+Is there also some base vm for OpenVZ that could be downloaded?*

 Many cookbooks Travis CI environment uses were originally taken from [former official Opscode cookbooks repository](https://github.com/opscode/cookbooks).
 We modified some of